The Best Imperator: Rome Mods (So Far)16 Jul 2019 0

 Time (and tons of DLCs) will tell if Imperator: Rome will soar as high as its eagle standards.
 Until then, the modding community has not wasted any time in changing the vanilla experience of the game into something with a bit more flavour - or, in the very least, something easier to swallow.

-Since Imperator has only been out a few weeks, the depth of field present in the mods workshop is still in its nascent stages.
+Since Imperator has only been out a couple of months, the depth of field present in the mods workshop is still in its nascent stages.
 Everyone is waiting for more content and more mechanics to tweak so we'll keep today's list relatively simple and await further developments.
 We'll eschew our usual categories since the sample size is too small to make neat groupings with significant populations.
 For now, let's look at some potential gems currently being offered.

 As usual - and this is especially important for new players of Paradox titles - let's go over how to mod your game.
 The vehicle we'll be using is Steam's Workshop which makes adding mods to any Paradox title easy and simple.